soma-ssky/mobile-backend-platform/README.md

 ##Relations##

-In order to update Relation types, Parse provides special operators to atomically add and remove objects to a relation.
+In order to update Relation types, SSKY provides special operators to atomically add and remove objects to a relation.
 So, we can add an object to a relation like so:

 	curl -X PUT \
   	-H "Content-Type: application/json" \